Battle of Heartbreak Ridge: Aftermath

-With the successful conclusion of the Touchdown operation X Corps had removed the sag in the Punchbowl area and in the lines held by the U.S. 2nd and ROK 8th Divisions to the west of the Punchbowl.
-Advances of over 5 mi along this front had shortened the X Corps' lines and had brought them into phase with those of U.S. IX Corps to the west.
+With the successful conclusion of the Touchdown operation, X Corps had removed the sag in the Punchbowl area and in the lines held by the U.S. 2nd and ROK 8th Divisions to the west of the Punchbowl.
+Advances of over 5 mi along this front shortened the X Corps' lines and brought them into phase with those of U.S. IX Corps to the west.
 The Eighth Army then planned a more ambitious follow-up, Operation Commando.

 Public opinion turned against "limited-objective" operations of this nature, and military censorship resulted in far less media focus on the other October battles that followed Heartbreak Ridge.

 In popular culture

-The battle is associated with the title and backstory of the 1986 movie Heartbreak Ridge directed by and starring Clint Eastwood.
+The battle is associated with the title and backstory of the 1986 movie Heartbreak Ridge, directed by and starring Clint Eastwood.
 Eastwood's character is a fictional veteran of the battle at Heartbreak Ridge (as is one other character), for which he received the Medal of Honor.
-Although the character in the film is a Marine, the real battle was fought by US Army troops.
-The movie itself is a fictional account of events that took place during actual operations in Grenada.
+The movie itself is a fictional account of events that took place much later, including the operations in Grenada.

-The 2004 South Korean film Tae Guk Gi (released in the US as Brotherhood of War) also features this battle as the final battle of the film and the climax (this is evidenced when a South Korean commander, briefing his men, mentions that their objective in the attack is to take Hills 931 and 851).Crèvecœur (Heartbreak) is a French combat documentary by Jacques Dupont, released in 1955 featuring the battle and using actual war footage.
-It was nominated for the Academy Award in the Best Documentary category for 1955.Heartbreak Ridge (단장의능선) is a map for the RTS (real-time strategy) computer game StarCraft.
+The 2004 South Korean film Tae Guk Gi (released in the US as Brotherhood of War) also features this battle as the final battle of the film and the climax (this is evidenced when a South Korean commander, briefing his men, mentions that their objective in the attack is to take Hills 931 and 851).Crèvecœur (Heartbreak) is a 1955 French combat documentary by Jacques Dupont featuring the battle and using actual war footage.
+It was nominated for the Academy Award for Best Documentary for 1955.Heartbreak Ridge (단장의능선) is a map for the RTS (real-time strategy) computer game StarCraft.
 It was released in South Korea in 2009 and has since then been used in many leagues in the professional StarCraft scene, as well as in non-Korean leagues and in amateur play.

-In M*A*S*H Heartbreak Ridge is mentioned in episode 9B01 "Trick or Treatment" (Season 11, Episode 2) as the location where the soldiers' buddies named "Bertleson, Wooster, Greenwade" were killed in an empty foxhole during an "early Thanksgiving".
+In M*A*S*H Heartbreak Ridge is mentioned in the season 11 episode "Trick or Treatment" as the location where the soldiers' buddies named "Bertleson, Wooster, Greenwade" were killed in an empty foxhole during an "early Thanksgiving".

 French writer Jean Lartéguy fought in the French Battalion and was wounded by an enemy hand grenade during the Battle of Heartbreak Ridge.
 His novel Les mercenaires (1963) is a highly fictionalized description of the battle.